betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 As of this writing, there are currently 129 unique best practices listed across the three levels in a wide number of categories.
 Many of these items have detailed explanatory descriptions with links to more information.
-Just carefully reading through all of these practices and their descriptions and following a few of the links can take halve a day or more.
+Just carefully reading through all of these practices and their descriptions and following a few of the links can take half a day or more.
-And this material and the material being linked to provides what can be considered the state-of-the-art in each area in the open source community.
+This material, and the material being linked to, provides what can be considered the state-of-the-art in each area in the open source community.
-Therefore, the OpenSSF Best Practices can serve as an effective learning tool for the state of the art in open-source software engineering best practices.
+Therefore, the OpenSSF Best Practices can serve as an effective learning tool for the state-of-the-art in open-source software engineering best practices.

 Even if one has been in the software engineering and open source area for many years, one may not be aware of what is considered the current state-of-the-art and best practice.
 For example, for many years Contributor License Agreements (CLAs) were considered best practice and the recommended way for open source projects to manage IP and copyright issues related to contributions from different individuals and organizations.
-But apprehension on the part of various institutions to sign CLAs and other practical experience CLAs have lead to the usage of a Developer Certificate of Origin (DCO) to manage these issues instead <sup>[[dco]]</sup>.
+But apprehension on the part of various institutions to sign CLAs and other practical experience, CLAs have lead to the usage of a Developer Certificate of Origin (DCO) to manage these issues instead <sup>[[dco]]</sup>.
-And therefore, currently DCO are considered the more recommended practice.
+And therefore, currently, using a DCO is considered the more recommended practice.
-Without a resource like the OpenSSF Best Practices, it would be very hard for many projects gain this type of knowledge in such a compact manner.
+Without a resource like the OpenSSF Best Practices, it is very difficult for many projects gain this type of knowledge in such a compact manner.

 <a name="continuous_improvement"/>